Purpose of this exercise

 • DB persistence Named volume pgdata survives docker compose down.
 Only docker compose down -v wipes it.

 • Critical gotcha configuration.php is generated by the container entrypoint on every startup — it is not a static file.
-It writes $CLIENT = 'localdev', which all file-path resolution depends on.
-If this ever breaks, rebuild the image: docker compose up -d --build pharos360
+It writes $CLIENT = 'p360' (cloud) or $CLIENT = 'localdev' (local), which all file-path resolution depends on.

 • supervisord Manages Apache + Rails Thin server inside the pharos360 container.
 Apache proxies /api/… → Rails on port 3000, stripping the prefix.